How to Backup SQL Server Database in 3 Ways - Qiling

 Step 3.
 In the Backup window that appears, select the "General" tab.

 Step 4.
-Select whether you want to perform a full or differential backup.
-A full backup will include all of the data in your database, while a differential backup will only include data that has changed since the last full backup.
+A full backup includes all data, while a differential backup only includes data that has changed since the last full backup.

 choose SQL backup types

 Step 5.
-Select the destination for your backup file.
-This can be a local or network drive.
+Select the destination for your backup file, which can be a local or network drive.

 Step 6.
 Click "OK" to start the backup process.